 For example, if you hold education seminars for clients, then share the event information on social media.
 You can share a post ahead of time to let prospects know how to register.
 Then you can share videos after the seminar, so you get a higher return from the time you spent creating the workshop.

-Often, attorneys connect with prospects on social media and drive them to their email list.
+Often, attorneys connect with prospects via social media accounts and drive them to their email list.
 That way, you can follow up with people who need your help.

 To increase your results in the future, you must evaluate how your campaigns worked in the past.
 This analysis requires a thorough audit of your social media strategy.